andrew/ultimate-awesome/README.md

 - [fucking-awesome-react-hooks](https://github.com/Correia-jpv/fucking-awesome-react-hooks) - Awesome React Hooks.
 With repository stars⭐ and forks🍴.
 - [awesome-obsidian-ai-tools](https://github.com/danielrosehill/awesome-obsidian-ai-tools) - Obsidian plugins focused on leveraging AI & LLMs inside of (and beyond) vaults.
 - [awesome-frontend-lib](https://github.com/jardenliu/awesome-frontend-lib) - Web front-end awesome library collection. (好用的前端开发库收集。).
+- [awesome-react](https://github.com/jywebhero/awesome-react) - A curated list of awesome things related to react.
 - [awesome-nodejs](https://github.com/MengFangui/awesome-nodejs) - Node常用库.
 - [awesome-react-components](https://github.com/mohamed-yamani/awesome-react-components) - This is a list of AWESOME components.
 Nope, it's NOT a comprehensive list of every React component under the sun.
 So, what does "awesome" mean?
 Well:  It solves a real problem It does so in a 🦄 unique, 🦋 beautiful, or 🏆 exceptional way.
 (And it's not super popular and well-known. no point in listing those.)
 It has recent code commits!.
 - [awesome-fe](https://github.com/Roderick-cc/awesome-fe) - 收集平时关注的前端库与资源.